lf-lang/embedded-lab/docs/src/Tools.md

 3. What other tools might be useful for debugging embedded software (note that using an interactive debugger like `gdb` with the robot or pico board [requires extra hardware](./Debugger.md))?

-4. What does the volatile keyword mean in C? \points{3}
+4. What does the `volatile` keyword mean in C?

 5. What were your takeaways from the lab?
 What did you learn during the lab?
 Did any results in the lab surprise you?